aashiq-ahmed-robotics/Robotics-Projects/Maze-Solving-Robot/README.md

 - DC motors

 ## Software
-- Platform: Arduino IDE
+- Arduino IDE
-- Language: C++
+- C++
-- Algorithm: Dijkstra’s shortest path
+- Dijkstra’s algorithm
-- Control: Basic PID for smooth movement
+- Basic PID control for smooth movement

 ## Code
-- `maze_solver.ino` – Core path planning and logic implementation
+- Path planning and navigation logic implemented in Arduino

-## Outcome
-The robot successfully navigates the maze using logical path planning instead of random movement.

 ## Limitations
--Maze structure must be predefined or mapped beforehand
+- Maze structure must be predefined or mapped

--Sensor noise can affect decision making
+- Sensor noise can affect accuracy

--Not optimized for dynamic or changing mazes
+- Not suitable for dynamic or changing mazes
+- Limited maze size due to memory constraints